mrlacey/ghpkgtest/README.md

-# GitHub Packages Test & Example
+# GitHub Packages Test and Example

 This is a sample repo for showing how to host NuGet packages on GitHub.